Does Sealcoating Work in California?

 At the end of the day, sealcoat should be the primary component of any asphalt maintenance plan.

-You might think that just because many areas of our state are immune from snow, ice, and freezing temperatures, sealcoat is not needed — or even a waste of time & money.
+You might think that just because many areas of our state are immune from snow, ice, and freezing temperatures, applying sealer to your asphalt pavement is not needed, or even a waste of time and money.

 The truth is quite different.
 That’s because UV light from the sun is often the number one cause of asphalt deterioration.
 Simply put, sunlight “ages” the “glue” in asphalt, just like it ages the skin by drying it out and making it brittle.
-Low humidity levels exacerbate the problem.
-We get plenty of unrelenting sun in the Golden State — and we have many locales in regions of arid, semi-desert humidity.
+Low humidity and dry weather conditions can increase this effect, while high humidity slows the curing process and can even lead to poor adhesion if sealcoating is applied at the wrong time.
+We get plenty of unrelenting sun in the Golden State, and we have many locales in regions of arid, semi-desert humidity.

 Plan Ahead